 The page at Diagnostics > States in the GUI contains a listing of the firewall state table contents.
 Figure Example States shows a sample of the output displayed by the GUI.

-The firewall displays several columns on this page, each with important information:
+The page displays several columns of information for each state table entry, each with important information:

 The interface to which the state is bound.
 This is the interface through which the packet initially entered or exited the firewall.

 The protocol of the traffic that created the state, such as TCP, UDP, ICMP, or ESP.

 - Source and Destination

 This column is in two parts, first the source, then an arrow indicating direction, and then the destination.

 The source and destination may also have a port number listed if the protocol in question uses ports.

 In cases where NAT is applied (outbound NAT, port forwards, or 1:1 NAT), the address is shown both before and after NAT has been applied.
 For NAT such as outbound NAT which translates the source, the source section displays the translated source and the original source inside parenthesis.
 For NAT types that translate the destination, such as port forwards, the destination section shows the translated destination and the original destination in parenthesis.